AmalKhalil/berlin-bears/BusinessAnalysis.md

 ![pdca](images/pdca.png)

-# Development Process in a Nutshell
+# The Development Process in a Nutshell

 ## Exploratory Life Cycle [DA]